sdias/win-10-virtual-desktop-enhancer/README.md

 Thanks to rob3110 on reddit for the extra white icon theme.

-Thanks to several people on reddit.com/r/windows10 for their suggestions.
+Thanks to several people on reddit.com/r/windows10 and in the project's github page for their suggestions.